lexibank/transnewguineaorg/README.md

 > Greenhill, Simon J. (2015): TransNewGuinea.org: An Online Database of New Guinea Languages.
 PLoS ONE 10.10: e0141563.

-This dataset is licensed under a CC-BY license
+This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license

 Available online at http://transnewguinea.org